pabloripoll/docker-platform-nginx-nodejs22/README.md

     <img src="./resources/docs/images/make-webapp-set.jpg">
 </div>

-Watch the local hostname IP on which Docker serves and the ports assigned, even though the API can be accessed through `http://127.0.0.1` or `http://localhost`
+Watch the local hostname IP on which Docker serves and the ports assigned, even though the web app can be accessed through `http://127.0.0.1` or `http://localhost`
 ```bash
 $ make local-hostname
 ```